EngBaz/Engbaz/README.md

 ### Hi there, I'm Roland👋

-## I'm an Artificial Intelligence Engineer, a Data Scientist and a Researcher.
+## I'm an Artificial Intelligence Research Scientist.

 - AI Research Scientist at LAMSADE-PSL
 - I hold a Master in Artificial Intelligence, Systems and Data from Paris Dauphine-PSL